 The Phase I / II ischemic stroke trial, which commenced in December 2013, is testing direct injections into the brain of NSI-566, the same cell product used in the Phase II ALS trial in the U.S. Worldwide, the entire ischemic stroke trial protocol, as well as the medical care and treatment that patients receive, will be the equal of Neuralstem’s FDA-approved trials in the U.S.

 The Neuralstem China Phase I/II ischemic stroke trial is designed to enroll up to 118 patients who have suffered an ischemic stroke with chronic residual motor disorder, four to 24 months post-stroke.
 The stem cell therapy involves a one-time treatment of intracerebral injections of Neuralstem’s NSI-566 neural stem cells into the stroke area using well-accepted stereotactic injection procedures.

 The trial is conducted in two parts.
-The first part of the study, Phase I, is open-label and designed to enroll 18 patients in six ascending dosing cohorts of three patients each.
-Each of these will receive ascending doses of NSI-566 to determine the maximum safe dose.
+The first part of the study, Phase I, is open-label and designed to enroll 18 patients.
 The maximum safe dose determined in the first phase will be used to evaluate efficacy in the second part of the study, a Phase II/Proof-of-Concept study.
 This phase will be a multi-site, randomized, controlled, single-blind study and enroll up to 100 randomized subjects.
 Fifty percent of the subjects will receive a one-time treatment with the cells and physical therapy, and the other 50 percent will receive only the physical therapy with no surgery.
 Outcome measures during the follow-up period in Phase II will be conducted in single-blinded manner.